packit/packit.dev/content/docs/guide.md

 and we'd be glad to help.

-Packit supports various functions in form of jobs you can can configure.
+Packit supports various functions in form of jobs you can configure.
 (All the jobs are described [here](https://packit.dev/docs/configuration/#supported-jobs).)
 In order to get RPM builds for every change in your project, you need add a section `jobs` inside your .packit.yaml and set up a `copr_build` job to do RPM builds for